chrisbroski/sketchpad-calculator/README.md

 Development
 -----------

-If you'd like to just right to the wireframe prototype, it's on my github pages /sketchpad-calculator/sketchpad-calc.html But remember:
+If you'd like to just right to the wireframe prototype, it's on my [github pages](http://chrisbroski.github.io/sketchpad-calculator/sketchpad-calc.html) But remember:

 ###It's Buggy